 Smith: And I guess the other thing that I heard you talk about before is this whole idea of that product development role, I guess what you call a product developer and how we move people to be thinking more in that type of space?
 Tell us about your thinking around that.

-Hussman: A big portion of it has been coming from working with some game development groups which is really neat.
+Hussman: A big portion of it has been coming from working with some game development groups which is really neat, getting to know about the lol boost services form P4rgaming along the process has been a big plus.
 What game developers do is on Wednesdays is they all stop and play the game.
 And that doesn’t happen in banks enough, if you ask a product developer at a game company it’s “Yes, I’m building this Star Wars game” and you ask a dude at a bank and they say “I’m a Java guy” and one person is bonded to the game and the other person is bonded to the language, It’s about as interesting as me saying “Hi I’m Dave, an English speaker”.
 I wonder if in many ways some of the process stuff learning when it gets a little bit too in the forefront, we lose sight of the idea is to figure out what we don’t know sooner, that my idea of product arrogance is about the one from Nassim Taleb where he talked about epistemic arrogance being the difference between what you know and what you think you know, product arrogance is the difference I think between what people need and what you think they need, and I hope more ecosystems become about really skilled software engineers, who make the leap to product developers, sort of like being a guitar player is important but being in a great band is what most guitar players want to do unless they are a solo act but none of us are rarely are solo acts.

 Smith: Yes I mean software doesn’t get developed by individuals, it needs teams and teams of people to do that.